Founding Directors: Dr. Mary Epstein, Jonathan Rappaport, Joanne Crowell

 He is currently Associate Director of the Worcester Children’s Chorus where he conducts the “Da Capo” and “Young Artists” choirs.
 Additionally, Mr. Montgomery is a faculty member of the Kodály Music Institute where he has been the summer choir director for Institute’s “Vocal Vacation” program.
 Philip now serves on the national board of OAKE (The Organization of American Kodály Educators) as Eastern Division I Representative.

-holds a Bachelors degree in piano performance from the Peabody Conservatory, a Masters in music theory from Temple University and a Kodály Teaching Certificate.
+Susie Petrov holds a Bachelors degree in piano performance from the Peabody Conservatory, a Masters in music theory from Temple University and a Kodály Teaching Certificate.
 She gives workshops each year for national and regional Kodály music teacher associations.
 She has taught Level III Materials and has mentored Level IV participants at KMI.
 She is currently Co-Director of KMI.
-She has ten recordings and two books of Scottish music to her publication credit.
-She currently teaches music in Winchester, MA public schools and spends weekends and holidays teaching and performing Scottish music across the USA and in Europe with her ensembles, Local Hero and A Parcel of Rogues.
+She has twelve recordings and two books of Scottish music to her publication credit.
+She currently teaches music in the Lynn, MA public schools and spends weekends and holidays teaching and performing Scottish music across the USA and in Europe with her ensembles, Local Hero and A Parcel of Rogues.

 Our Past Faculty and Staff